Cincinnati Hall Site Plan (PDF)

-On this well traveled road lived Dr. Thomas Henderson a prominent physician of Scottish descent and born in Freehold, New Jersey on August 15, 1743.
-He was renowned for being a graduate of Princeton and also a short-term (2months and 3 days) governor of New Jersey after William Paterson resigned from office.
+On this well-traveled road lived Dr. Thomas Henderson, a prominent physician of Scottish descent, born in Freehold, New Jersey on August 15, 1743.
+He was renowned for being a graduate of Princeton and also a short-term (2 months and 3 days) governor of New Jersey after William Paterson resigned from office.

-The British army in its march to the Navesink Highlands committed many outranges on the people of New Jersey.
-Devastations in and around Freehold were extensive and no less than eight residences were laid in ashes.
-Dr. Henderson’s house was the first raided and burned by the British who vented their spite on our area on June 17, 1778, one day before the Battle of Monmouth which took place 2 miles NW of his fine home.
+The British army, in its march to the Navesink Highlands, committed many outrages on the people of New Jersey.
+Devastations in and around Freehold were extensive, and no fewer than 8 residences were laid in ashes.
+Dr. Henderson's house was the first raided and burned by the British, who vented their spite on our area on June 17, 1778, 1 day before the Battle of Monmouth, which took place 2 miles northwest of his fine home.
 They fired upon and burned his old mansion.
-But, when the British marched away, neighbors ran to the place and succeeded in saving it partly.
-Seven other homes located along the Burlington Path in Upper Monmouth Courthouse also known as Mount’s Corner and later as West Freehold were destroyed that hot, humid summer day.
+But when the British marched away, neighbors ran to the place and succeeded in partly saving it.
+7 other homes located along the Burlington Path in Upper Monmouth Courthouse, also known as Mount's Corner and later as West Freehold, were destroyed that hot, humid summer day.
 Dr. Henderson fought in the battle as an officer.
-Local tradition holds that he was the solitary person who brought General Washington news of General Lee’s retreat.
+Local tradition holds that he was the solitary person who brought General Washington news of General Lee's retreat.

-The Township of Freehold conducted an archaeological study in 2004 done by Richard Grubb & Associates, Inc. Scope was limited to the foundation remains.
-In 2005 another study was conducted by CRCG to identify artifacts within 50 feet of the house foundation.
+The Township of Freehold conducted an archaeological study in 2004, done by Richard Grubb and Associates, Inc. Scope was limited to the foundation remains.
+In 2005, another study was conducted by CRCG to identify artifacts within 50 feet of the house foundation.
 This study identified and documented the foundation walls.
-Archaeological investigations determined that although some of the remains of Cincinnati Hall dating to the late-eighteenth century exist on the parcel, the findings resulted in the fact that the site did not meet the National Register of Historic Places Eligibility Criteria done by this Phase 1B Study.
-A small prehistoric component of the site was identified in the course of the investigation, but was found to lack both the stratigraphic integrity and the capacity to produce important data that are a perquisite for this designation.
+Archaeological investigations determined that although some of the remains of Cincinnati Hall, dating to the late-18th century, exist on the parcel, the findings resulted in the fact that the site did not meet the National Register of Historic Places Eligibility Criteria done by this Phase 1B Study.
+A small prehistoric component of the site was identified in the course of the investigation but was found to lack both the stratigraphic integrity and the capacity to produce important data that are a prerequisite for this designation.

-It was recommended on January 6, 2003 by the Freehold Township Historic Preservation Commission that the foundation known as Cincinnati Hall and it's outbuildings be identified as an Historic Landmark and that an information marker be installed as close to the foundations as possible as it is the township’s intent to preserve the foundation ruins and archaeological deposits associated with it.
-(Freehold Township Resolution Number 2003-02) The Township has gotten a grant and hopes in the near future to establish a park and small museum along with the appropriate information markers.
-Richard Grubb & Associates of Cranbury did the background research, fieldwork and conclusion.
+It was recommended on January 6, 2003 by the Freehold Township Historic Preservation Commission that the foundation known as Cincinnati Hall and it's outbuildings be identified as an Historic Landmark and that an information marker be installed as close to the foundations as possible, as it is the township's intent to preserve the foundation ruins and archaeological deposits associated with it (Freehold Township Resolution Number 2003-02).
+The Township has gotten a grant and hopes in the near future to establish a park and small museum, along with the appropriate information markers.
+Richard Grubb and Associates of Cranbury did the background research, fieldwork and conclusion.
 All artifacts, field notes, photographs and project documents are housed at his office.
-A total of 3,787 artifacts for Phase IB & II were identified and catalogued by type and feature.
+A total of 3,787 artifacts for Phase IB and II were identified and catalogued by type and feature.